 Steve Kaplan: (starts to sweat) Wha- what question?
 You haven’t asked me one.

-HDYGT: (rolls eyes) Yea, right.
-I’ll just call you Mr. X.
+HDYGT (rolls eyes) Yea, right.
+OK.
+Then I’ll just call you Mr. X.

-Steve Kaplan: (confused) Look, I’m really not trying to be difficult, but you were the one who contacted ME, so I assumed–
+Steve Kaplan: (confused) Look, I’m really not trying to be difficult, but you were the one who contacted ME, so I assumed you knew what I look like–

-Elderly Husband: Yea, just do what she says.
+Elderly Husband at next table: Yea, just do what she says.
 The date goes a lot better that way.

 Elderly Wife: (bats husband’s arm) Harold!